 “He was oppressed and afflicted, yet he did not open his mouth; he was led like a lamb to the slaughter, and as a sheep before her shearers is silent, so he did not open his mouth. ” (Isaiah 53:7, NIV)

 When it came to the day of the crucifixion, Jesus was strangely quiet before His accusers.
-Just days before it was He who silenced the Pharisees and the teachers of the law as He taught in the temple.
+Just days before, it was He who silenced the Pharisees and the teachers of the law as He taught in the temple.
 Jesus had this way of communicating the truth with such authority that many feared confronting Him, and those who did were generally silenced.
-So, why on this day is He silent?
-Why doesn’t He bring up a defense before the High Priest and Herod.
+So, why on this day was Jesus silent?
+Why didn’t He bring a defense before the high priest and Herod?
 All He had to do was speak a truthful defense and He could have gotten Himself out of the misery and suffering that was soon to befall Him.
 “Yet He did not open His mouth.”
 Why?

 Don’t misunderstand the silence of Good Friday.
 Jesus isn’t the victim, but rather He is the Victor.
 His ultimate battle was not with Pilate, Herod, or the Jewish religious leaders.
 It was with Satan, and Jesus used the silence of that day to get under Satan’s radar so that He could, through the crucifixion, crush his head.
 Isn’t that just like our God, doing His greatest acts in earthly silence?
 His second greatest act of silence is when he touches a person’s heart with His Holy Spirit and creates faith.
 Nothing is heard on this side of eternity, but if you listen closely, you can hear angels rejoicing in Heaven.